Mike Zunino Player Props: Guardians vs. Astros

 Astros Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Astros pitching staff ranks first in the league.
+- The pitching staff for the Astros has a collective 9.5 K/9, the fourth-best in the league.

-- The Astros have a 3.27 team ERA that ranks first across all league pitching staffs.
+- The Astros have a 3.31 team ERA that is No. 1 among all league pitching staffs.

-- Astros pitchers combine to allow 66 total home runs at a clip of one per game (to rank 13th in baseball).
+- The Astros rank 13th in baseball in home runs allowed (67 total, one per game).

-- Javier gets the start for the Astros, his 13th of the season.
-He is 7-1 with a 2.84 ERA and 72 strikeouts in 69 2/3 innings pitched.
+- France makes the start for the Astros, his seventh of the season.
+He is 1-1 with a 3.44 ERA and 29 strikeouts through 34 2/3 innings pitched.

-- In his last appearance on Saturday, the right-hander tossed six innings against the Los Angeles Angels, giving up one earned run while surrendering six hits.
+- In his most recent time out on Sunday, the righty went seven innings against the Los Angeles Angels, allowing one earned run while surrendering three hits.

+- In six games this season, the 28-year-old has an ERA of 3.44, with 7.7 strikeouts per nine innings.
+Opponents are batting .231 against him.

 © 2023 Data Skrive.
 All rights reserved.